Dibba Al-Hisn: Portuguese occupation (1624 - 1648 CE)

 Dibba Al-Hisn is believed to be the site where the Portuguese during the Habsburg Dynasty built a fort and a wall around the city.
 In August 1648, the Arabs besieged Muscat, Oman, and on October 31, 1648, a treaty was signed between the two opponents.
-The terms required the Portuguese to build the fortress of Kuriyat, Dibba Al-Hisn and Matrah (Oman).
+The terms required the Portuguese to abandon the fortress of Kuriyat, Dibba Al-Hisn and Matrah (Oman).

-Modern history
+Modern Time

+Dibba Al-Hisn has transformed in a short period of time from an oasis residing in the past, into a thriving city that is being renewed at an increasing pace.

+There were land disputes between Dibba Al-Hisn and Dibba Al-Baya, but they were resolved in the 1990s.